 The Importance of Groups

-LinkedIn Groups enable you to interact with people that share your interests.
+Although less important than they were, there are still some strong LinkedIn Groups that enable you to interact with people that share your interests.
 Create your own LinkedIn Group and join a manageable number of groups that focus on your area of interest or expertise.

 Participating in LinkedIn Groups by adding considered comment to the discussion will expand your circle of influence and establish you as a recognised expert in your field.